VictorJimenez99/cpu_freq_logger/README.md

     R

 in the Terminal.
-Once it's open you need to type the following commands into it:
+Once it's opened you need to type the following commands into it:

     install.packages("ggplot2")
     install.packages("dplyr")